JLGaumnitz/mongo-news-scraper/README.md

     * mongoose: 5.8.7
     * morgan: 1.9.1

 Before running the server.js file using node.js, you will need to run "npm install."
-You will also need to have mongo installed and be running mongod.
+You will also need to have mongo installed and be running mongod in the background.

+To deploy to Heroku, you will need to provision an mLab remote database, using the mLab MondoDB add-on in the Heroku dashboard.

 Then run "node server.js" at the command line to begin the server, and then navigate to localhost:3000 in your browser to see the HTML home page and proceed from there.